1. Resistor color coding

 Brown Black Red Gold

-It is translated as 10 with a multiplier of 100 which turns out to be 1000 Ohms or 1k Ohm.
+It translates as 10 with a multiplier of 100 which turns out to be 1000 Ohms or 1k Ohm.

 2. When the multiplier is Gold, instead of multiplying it must be divided by 10.